+Financing

-Financing (continued)
+(continued)

-- GUS projects will combine (1) the Japanese government's Official Development Assistance (ODA) funds and (2) Japanese electronic equipment with - (a) the Internet technology and (b) content development of North America and Europe, - Solution for the served people in rural and remote areas of developing countries by closing the digital divide.
+- GUS projects will combine (1) the Japanese government's Official Development Assistance (ODA) funds and (2) Japanese electronic equipment with - (a) the Internet technology and (b) content development of North America and Europe, - to help underserved people in rural and remote areas of developing countries by closing the digital divide.

+GLOSAS Projects

-GLOSAS Projects (GLObal Systems Analysis and Simulation Association in the U.S.A.)
+(GLObal Systems Analysis and Simulation Association in the U.S.A.)